clearpix.gif (43 bytes)

 5.1 Each owners is responsible for selecting a name for his team.
 Keep it short (preferably ten characters or less), simple and preferably amusing.
 The owner's home town should be the first part of the name (ex: the "Salem Cowtippers.")

-5.2 Each team consists of a 25-player active roster, a 10-player reserve roster and a 15-player farm team.
+5.2 Each team consists of a 26-player active roster, a 9-player reserve roster, and a 20-player farm team.

 5.6 A player may play at any position during a game, regardless of whether or not he is rated at that position.
 However, a player's defensive performance may suffer if he is played at a position at which he is not rated.

-5.7 Any player that qualifies only at the DH position on the Diamond Mind disk will be automatically assigned to the position he most recently played in the major leagues, and will be given a range rating of "Pr" and error rating of 300 at that position.
+5.7 Any player who qualifies only at the DH position on the Diamond Mind disk will be automatically assigned to the position he most recently played in the MLB, and will be given a range rating of "Pr" and error rating of 300.

 6.0 Maximum Player Usage